findof1/Cradex-Engine/README.md

 # Cradex Engine

 ## Overview
-Cradex Engine is a game engine that is in development, it is not finished so you can only build levels.
-Features that will be added are scripting and model importing.
+Cradex Engine is a game engine that is in development, it is not finished so you can't export games yet.

 ## Features
 - **Real-time 3D rendering:** Experience smooth and realistic rendering of 3D models and environments.